How it works

 Research stage- “how to find a good accountant for a freelancer in the UK”

 Examples shown for an accountant in Leeds.
-A plumber in Bristol gets their own set — “emergency plumber in Bristol”, “who fixes a burst pipe near me”.
-We cap the set at 30 and always lead with the highest-intent questions, because that's where the buyers with money to spend are asking.
+Other types of professional services firm get a different set.
+We cap the set at 40 and always guarantee a slot to every question type, so a firm with many specialisms never crowds out the broader searches — and we always lead with the highest-intent questions, because that's where the buyers with money to spend are asking.

 How the score works